|

 prompt appears at the ghostscript commandline requesting enter key

+pressing for the next page.
 PostScript uses Reverse Polish Notation (RPN - like HP pocket

 calculators).
 In other words parameters for a command are given